yakir12/Fromage.jl/README.md

 5. `target_width`: the full pixel-width of the target (diameter, not radius).
 The default value is 25 pixels.
 6. `window_size`: A string `"(w,h)"` where `w` and `h` are the width and height of the window (i.e. region of interest) in which the tracker will detect the target.
 This should be larger than the `target_width` and relate to how fast the target moves between subsequent frames.
 Defaults to 1.5 times the target width.

 ### Calibrations
-In the `calibs.csv` file you have to include all of the following columns, and no entry may be missing:
+In the `calibs.csv` file you have to include both of the following columns, and no entry may be missing:
 1. `file`: the video file name (including its file extension, e.g. `video.mp4`).
-2. `extrinsic`: when the checkerboard is flat on the arena's surface (same format as for `start`)
+2. `extrinsic`: when the checkerboard is flat on the arena's surface (same format as for `runs_start` or `calibs_start`)

 The following additional settings have default values:
 1. `calibs_path`: the path to the video file, relative to the location of the bespoked csv file.
 Defaults to the same path of the bespoked `runs.csv` file.